cerner/terra-dev-site/src/terra-dev-site/doc/gettingStarted.a.doc.md

 ```

 ### Pre Reqs:
-* terra-toolkit 3.0.0 or greater
-* react 16
-* react-dom 16
 * README.md in the root project directory
 * Package.json in the root project directory
 * es6 code in src